CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

 - USB Mode requires an audio connection be made to the USB Capture card
 - Check the wiring guide in the deployment guide
 - Keep in mind, not all USB capture cards are the same, some may require a special attenuation cable for audio to function properly
+### Can I have USB Mode Version 1 and Version 2 running on the same device?
+- No and very much not recommended
+- We Encourage you switch to Version 2 when you can
+### How can I hide other customization when USB Mode is active?
+- USB Mode Version 2 has a configuration sections where you can hide other customizations when USB Mode is Enabled
+- You can even show customization you built for USB Mode specifically
+- Review the Release notes in the [Deployment Guide](https://github.com/CiscoDevNet/roomdevices-macros-samples/raw/master/USB%20Mode%20Version%202/USB%20Mode%20V2%20Guides.zip) to learn how

 ## USB Mode Endpoint Compatibility Matrix
 ### Key
 - Native USB: Devices that have USB Passthrough built into their hardware.
 No need for a macro and highly recommended 😃
 - Native Inogeni: Native OS support for USB mode, no macro required.
-Inogeni 4KX-Plus Capture device required.
-(Not currently available)
+Inogeni 4KX-PLUS Capture device required (future software release)
 - Macro 1-3: Original USB Mode Macro, accessible in the USB Mode community space.
 Recommend upgrading to USB Mode Version 2 when possible.
 - Macro 2-2-10: USB Mode Version 2